Investidor B3

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns 'current toolkit state' with specific details: installed MCPs, connection status, and catalog tool counts.
-This distinguishes it from sibling tools which are about B3 finance or authentication.
+The description uses the specific verb 'Returns' and clearly identifies the resource: 'current toolkit state' with enumerated contents (installed MCPs, connection status, accounts, catalog tool counts), distinguishing it from sibling tools like show_version or marketplace.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.